transloadit/uppy/README.md

 - Lightweight, modular plugin-based architecture, easy on dependencies :zap:
 - Use from a CDN or as a module to import
 - Resumable file uploads via the open [tus](http://tus.io/) standard
+- Supports picking files from sources like: Webcam, Dropbox, Facebook, bypassing the user's device where possible, syncing between servers directly via [uppy-server](https://github.com/transloadit/uppy-server)
+- A nice user interface :sparkles:
-- Speaks multiple languages (i18n support) :earth_africa:
+- Speaks multiple languages (i18n) :earth_africa:
 - Built with accessibility in mind
+- Free for the world, forever (as in beer 🍺, pizza 🍕, and liberty 🗽)
 - Works great with file encoding and processing backends, such as [Transloadit](http://transloadit.com)
 - Cute as a puppy, also accepts cat pictures :dog: